Ignorance is Bliss: A Game of Regret: Experiment

-We have a sample of 213 participants who completed the experiment: 84 students from Royal Holloway University and 129 participants from Prolific.
-54\% of the participants were female, 44\% were male and the remaining 2\% classified themselves as ``other''.
-The gender distribution is very similar across our two subsamples.
-The average age was 27 (21 among Royal Holloway students and 32 among Prolific participants).
+\paragraph{Sample}~\\ As mentioned above, the identification of regret averse participants relies on asking participants whether they want to know the outcome of the foregone alternative.
+Thus, it is necessary that participants choose the sure thing over the lottery in {\it Decision 1}.
+Out of the 943 participants who started the experiment, 827 (88\%) chose the sure amount and 116 (12\%) chose the lottery.
+Those who chose the lottery were immediately directed to the ``Final questions'' and informed about their payment.
+Those who chose the sure amount proceeded to the rest of the experiment (as described in section \ref{sec:design}).

-In our sample, 12\% of the participants chose not to find out the lottery's outcome and are classified as \emph{regret averse} and 88\% of the participants chose to find out the lottery's outcome and are classified as \emph{non regret averse}.
+Of the participants who chose the sure amount in {\it Decision 1}, 757 reached {\it Decision 2}: 110 (14.5\%) chose not to learn the lottery's outcome and are classified as {\it regret averse} and 647 (85.5\%) chose to learn the lottery's outcome and are classified as {\it non regret averse}.\footnote{Being run on Prolific, this experiment was vulnerable to the potential of participants dropping out.
+Dropouts were mostly happening at the start of the experiment, as participants had to wait a little before being matched with another participant and they may have been unwilling to wait.} Our main analysis is based on the subsample of regret averse participants.

+The participants who completed the full experiment, including the demographics questions, were 715.
+Of these, 61.5\% were female, 37.2\% were male and the remaining 1.3\% classified themselves as ``other (non-binary, agender and something else)''.
+About 71\% of the participants were employed; 14\% were students.
+The average age was 40.